iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.5/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 1 reviews"/>
 </p>

+> Hopeless.
+Now worse.
+Keeps saying I might lose data as I need to log in every 30 days.
+I am pleased to see the return of rewards but when are you going to get the basics to work properly?
+It is showing 42 mins brisk walking today though I've only just got up but nothing at all for yesterday when I went for a long brisk walk and my data for 12 days ago never did appear.<br> :date: __2021-01-26 11:21:17__

 > Installed first time and registered brisk walk, next few days nothing.
 Unistalled the Installed again and still not registering brisk walks or steps.
 A good idea but not working.
 Now unable to register as will not accept my Post Code / email address.<br> :date: __2021-01-23 09:01:21__